 - An increased risk of mouth, throat, esophagus, liver, and colon cancer compared with women.

-Additional consequences that men tend to experience more than women include:3
+Additional consequences that men tend to experience include:3

 - Men are hospitalized and die more frequently due to alcohol-related causes than women.

 - Men instigate more physical assaults due to alcohol-related aggression than do women.

 - Men initiate more sexual assaults than women, too, and often take greater risks such as unprotected sex or sex with more than one person.

 - Men are more likely to commit suicide after drinking than are women.